hummingbird-dev/webdav-fileselector/README.md

 ```

-Now, add the env helper to your */conf/app.php*:
+Now, add the env helpers to your */conf/app.php*:

 ``` php
 ...